 GeneCards Summary for PTPRN Gene

 PTPRN (Protein Tyrosine Phosphatase Receptor Type N) is a Protein Coding gene.
-Diseases associated with PTPRN include Insulinoma and Diabetes Mellitus.
-Among its related pathways are Allograft rejection and PAK Pathway.
+Diseases associated with PTPRN include Insulinoma and Type 1 Diabetes Mellitus.
+Among its related pathways are PAK Pathway and Allograft rejection.
 Gene Ontology (GO) annotations related to this gene include phosphatase activity and spectrin binding.
 An important paralog of this gene is PTPRN2.

 UniProtKB/Swiss-Prot Summary for PTPRN Gene